stephanwaz/raytraverse/README.rst

     ENV MANPATH=/radiance/man
     ENV PATH=/radiance/bin:$PATH
     RUN raytraverse --help
+    WORKDIR /working

    and this command::

     docker build - --tag raytraverse:latest < Dockerfile_update

-10. see the Docker settings for information about resource allocation to the docker container
+10. see the Docker settings for information about resource allocation to the docker container.

 Usage
 -----